21 Jun Intestinal health of the sow is closely related to piglet’s diarrhea

 Pathogens that are the main cause of diarrhea in suckling pigs are also frequently transmitted through contact between sow and piglet:

-- The presence of enterotoxigenic E. coli in skin and faeces of sows during the first week after parturition is common in farms with a history of diarrhea by colibacillosis in pre and post-weaning stages, while almost zero in healthy farms (Goswami et al, 2011).
+- The presence of enterotoxigenic E. coli in the skin and feces of sows during the first week after parturition is common in farms with a history of diarrhea by colibacillosis in pre and post-weaning stages, while almost zero in healthy farms (Goswami et al, 2011).

 - Sows infected by transmissible gastroenteritis virus (TGE) can transmit virus through milk or feces to their piglets.
 A sow infected with virulent strains sheds virus in her feces for 18 months.
 (Woods et al, 1998).